john9francis/radiation-modeling/timeSpentPhase2.md

 - 9/25 12:50 pm 1 hr Testing if g4-brems takes into account relativistic contributions. the answer is yes.
 Also looked into several different options for physics lists.
 - 9/25 11:05 pm 1.5 hr Testing all the different em standard physics lists
-- 9/26 8:19 am testing physics lists and cmaking from command line
+- 9/26 8:19 am 1.25 hrs testing physics lists and researching different visualization